-Travelling to Singapore Sundown Marathon?
+Traveling to Singapore Sundown Marathon

 Plenty of airlines offer flights to Singapore Changi Airport.
 Suggest to check on Skyscanner or Expedia for the best deals.
 To reach the city centre from Singapore airport is easy, board a taxi or take the MRT (metro).

 If you are coming from Malaysia, travelling by bus is another option.

 How is the weather in Singapore for Sundown Marathon?

 Be sure that it will be hot.
 Singapore weather is warm all year around.
 We were wishing for some rain to refresh a bit, but it didn’t happen.
 On May, the temperature in Singapore does not go below 26-28C.
 Heavy showers can occur but it’s hard to predict.
 It may rain for 5 minutes or the whole day.

 Sundown Marathon Singapore Review Final Thoughts